CesarG-S/cesarg-s.github.io/proj5/main.md

 </div>

 Given a clean image x_0, we get the noisy image x_t at timestep t by taking a weighted sum of x_0 and noise.
 The alpha values are determined at each timestep by the model scheduler.
 My timesteps are such that t=0 is a clean image, and t=1000 is a pure noise image.

-Speaking of the model, the one I will use is a diffusion pipeline provided by DeepFloyd.
-The first stage transforms the noisy inputs into an actual image, while the second stage upscales the image from 64x64 to 256x256.

 <div class="image-row">
     <figure class="image-with-subtitle">